irmen/prog8/docs/source/programming.rst

 	- value assignment
 	- looping  (for, while, repeat, unconditional jumps)
-	- conditional execution (if - then - else, and conditional jumps)
+	- conditional execution (if - then - else, when, and conditional jumps)
 	- subroutine calls
 	- label definition